acmucsd/membership-portal/.github/CONTRIBUTING.md

 + [TypeORM](https://github.com/typeorm/typeorm/) is a library we use to manage our data models

-### Testing
+## Testing
 "Software engineering is the integral of coding over time"; to build a reliable system over several years, we rely on tests to verify that we've implemented changes correctly without breaking anything unexpected in the process, that we throw errors when appropriate, and that we've handled forgettable edge cases.

 The tests we've defined can be found in the `tests` folder, and currently contain tests for the API layer.
 These tests are written with [Jest](https://jestjs.io/), with mocking done with [ts-mockito](https://github.com/NagRock/ts-mockito) (a TypeScript version of the popular [Mockito](https://site.mockito.org/) library in Java).
 We don't test specific functions in the service or repository layer, since given the heirarchical structure of our layers, correctness at the API layer implies correctness in the service and repository layers.

-#### Test Design
+### Test Design

 Our tests are a mix of unit and integration tests &mdash; we will often test that specific API routes work as intended and can handle different scenarios as a unit, but we also test that the API route works in tandem with other routes if a given user flow uses those routes.
 For example, in our merch store, we have a feature where users can cancel orders that they placed.
 An example unit test could be: 'cancelling an order refunds the user the amount of credits they spent on that order'.
 However, there are other interactions that can depend on this route, such as if a user has their order fulfilled.
 So a more 'integrated' test could be: 'cancelling an already fulfilled order is not allowed', which uses both the 'cancel order' and 'fulfill order' functionalities in a single test.

-#### Test Structure
+### Test Structure
 Every test consists of 3 main parts: setup, execution, and assertion.
-The setup step involves creating any data that is needed for that specific functionality to be tested.
+The setup step involves creating any data and dependencies that are needed for that specific functionality to be tested.
+The execution step is when the code we are testing gets executed, and the assertion step checks the correctness of the executed code across any variables or models that were updated.

+#### Setup

 Below is an example merch store test that ensures members earn both points and credits for attending an event.
 The setup involves retrieving a `Connection` object via. the `DatabaseConnection` class (so we can write data to the database later on), and creating a fake member to check into a fake event.
 Every test will need to start by getting a `Connection` object, because the actual operations that take place on persistent data depend on it (see section on `ControllerFactory`).

 ```ts
 test('members can attend events for points and credits', async () => {